johnalison/WorkingPhilosophy/Lists.md

 - Bias Variance Trade off
 - Lepton Fake Factor
 - Closure Test
+- Circle of Competencies
+   > Understand/be aware of what you dont know and what you are not an expert it.
+   > Probe to find where the limits of "experts" are
+- First principles thinking
+  >

 # Protocols

+- Steph mad at me
+- H getting on my nerves
+- Meetings
+- Reading papers
+- Reading booksg

 # What do you we do now that will be totally replaced in 100 years?